-The Council may consider amending the named school on an EHCP if there is a nearer suitable school that would make more efficient use of the Council's resources.
+The Council may consider amending the named school on an EHCP if there is a nearer suitable school2 that would make more efficient use of the Council's resources.
+This will be done on a case-by-case basis and the needs of the child/young person will be at the heart of all discussions/decisions made.